I can't believe we're already starting the third hour, and it's Friday the live from the left post at our satellite studios in Los Angeles.

 You can't opt out.

-You automatically become a member of the SEIU without a vote, even.
+You automatically become a member of the SEIU without a vote even.

 There's no card check here.

-If you if you take Medicaid, federal money, state money, government money, you take it for a mentally disabled child.
+If you take Medicaid, federal money, state money, government money, you take it for a mentally disabled child, 30 bucks of it every month siphoned off as union dues because you're now a member of SEIU.

 And as I said, let me repeat this.

-Reportedly provides SEIU with an annual haul of six million dollars for their union coffers, which are then used to elect Democrats who are more than willing to return the favors.
+The arrangement began in 2006 under Grandholm, reportedly provides SEIU with an annual haul of $6 million for their union coffers, which are then used to elect Democrats who are more than willing to return the favor.

-Just Michigan, it's it's the what has been going on for years right in front of our faces.
+It's what has been going on for years right in front of our faces.

 We just haven't characterized it properly, but we do now.